There is no raincoat quite so iconic as a fisherman yellow raincoat.

 Many contemporary brands provide a lovely selection of yellow raincoats for women.
 There is no doubt that they are in-style and as popular as ever.

-New in for Lighthouse this season, is Iona, a cosy, Autumnal reimagining of this much loved colourway and style.
-We also have Raven, a more vibrant option of this nautically inspired coat, perfect for fighting off the dull Winter days.
-(Psst...
-To celebrate the history of the yellow raincoat, get 20% off our Raven Coat in Sunset with code: NAUTICAL20.
+For Lighthouse the Autumn Winter season brought Iona, a cosy, Autumnal reimagining of this much loved colourway and style.
+But also Raven, a more vibrant option of this nautically inspired coat, perfect for fighting off the dull Winter days.